The Most Economical Way to Drive More Ecommerce Traffic to Your...

 Looking for ways to grow your sales?
 Instead of focusing solely on finding new customers, take advantage of opportunities to engage your returning customers—the people who are already familiar with your brand and more likely to keep coming back to your business.
 With research demonstrating how retaining customers correlates to an increase in profit, customer retention should be a key part of your growth strategy.

 One way to enhance your customer retention is by offering a loyalty program.
 In their research, Forrester found that 89 percent of online adults belonged to at least one loyalty program.
-Loyalty programs are effective tools for building up your customer base, increasing customer spend, and creating more opportunities for customer engagement.
+Loyalty programs are effective tools for building up your customer base, increasing customer lifetime value, and creating more opportunities for customer engagement.
 Recent research shows that shoppers are more likely to recommend brands with good loyalty programs and increase their spending to maximize the benefits of the program.

 In this article, we discuss how to determine who your customers are, how to design a program based on their needs, and how to successfully promote your program and encourage sign-ups.